scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** For more information on signing and verifying control-plane messages (such as PCBs), see the chapter Signing and Verifying Control-Plane Messages of the SCION Control-Plane PKI Specification {{I-D.scion-cppki}}.
 For more information on the TRC base and serial number, see the chapter Trust Root Configuration Specification of the SCION Control-Plane PKI Specification {{I-D.scion-cppki}}.

 - `timestamp`: Defines the signature creation timestamp.
-This field is optional.
+This field is OPTIONAL.
 - `metadata`: Can be used to include arbitrary per-protocol metadata.
-This field is optional.
+This field is OPTIONAL.
 - `associated_data_length`: Specifies the length of associated data that is covered by the signature, but is not included in the header and body.
 The value of this field is zero, if no associated data is covered by the signature.